wordslab-org/wordslab-notebooks/README.md

 create-workspace-project https://github.com/your-org/your-repo.git
 ```

+3. Navigate to the directory named 'your-repo', and open a notebook with the kernel named 'your-repo'.

-### 2. Discover the Jupyerlab environment and read the tutorials
+### 2. Discover the Jupyterlab environment and read the tutorials

 See https://github.com/wordslab-org/wordslab-notebooks-tutorials